jisellejones/kickstarter-analysis_JJones/README.md

 ### Challenges and Difficulties Encountered
 Unfortunately, there was not enough data in the plays category to capture patterns within the canceled campaigns.
 Future analyses may consider taking a closer look at this data set by analyzing canceled campaigns across all parent categories rather than simply the play subcategory.

-While the overall data for outcomes based on launch date show a high success rate during the month of May, the data also show a spike in the number of campaigns that fail.
-In fact, the month of May shows the highest failure rate of all the months.
-This leads to the question, is the higher number of both successes and failures due to the higher number of campaigns started during the monthe of May.
-In order to answer this question, we compared the percentages of successful and failed campaigns for each month.

 ## Results